 I am passionate about ARMWRESTLING, photographing it since 2010.
 I was shooting at several events, trainings and seminars.
-I had pleasure to photograph at such events like; ARM WARS, Zloty Tur / Nemiroff World Cup, X-MEN or BAF Nationals.

-ARM WRESTLING: THE DRAMA OF THE SPECTACLE
+I had pleasure to photograph at such events like; ARM WARS, Zloty Tur / Nemiroff World Cup, X-MEN, BAF Nationals, Moldova Open Cup, ARM WRESTLING: THE DRAMA OF THE SPECTACLE